Debugging Slow PostgreSQL Queries in Production

 Sequential scan on the posts table.
 Postgres was reading every single row.
 All 2.9 million of them.
 For every iteration of the join.
 No index on author_id.

-Now here's the embarrassing part.
-The posts table had been around for over a year.
-The author_id column had existed since day one.
-And nobody โ not me, not any other developer who'd touched this code โ had thought to put an index on it.
-The table started small, the query was fine, and it grew slowly enough that nobody noticed the degradation until it suddenly wasn't slow, it was broken.
-That's how these things go.
-There's no dramatic moment where the query goes from fast to slow.
-It degrades by milliseconds per week and then one day the table crosses some size threshold and the query planner's strategy flips from something reasonable to a full sequential scan and everything falls over at once.
+Embarrassing part: the posts table had existed for over a year.
+The author_id column had been there since day one.
+Nobody โ not me, not any other developer โ had thought to index it.
+The table started small.
+The query was fine.
+Data grew slowly enough that nobody noticed the degradation until one day the table crossed some threshold and the query planner's strategy flipped from something reasonable to a full sequential scan.
+Performance didn't degrade gradually, as far as I can tell.
+It fell off a cliff.

 CREATE INDEX CONCURRENTLY idx_posts_author_id ON posts (author_id);

-The CONCURRENTLY keyword is non-negotiable here.
-Without it, CREATE INDEX takes an exclusive lock on the table, which means every write to posts blocks until the index build finishes.
-On a table with nearly 3 million rows, that would have been several minutes of complete write lockout.
+CONCURRENTLY is non-negotiable.
+Without it, CREATE INDEX takes an exclusive lock on the table โ every write to posts blocks until the build finishes.
+On a table with 2.9 million rows, that's several minutes of complete write lockout.
 In production.
 While the app is already on fire.
-So yeah, CONCURRENTLY โ it's slower, it uses more resources, and it can fail if there are conflicting transactions, but it doesn't lock the table.
+CONCURRENTLY is slower and uses more resources, but it doesn't lock the table.

-The problem is that building an index concurrently on a big table takes time.
-I was sitting there watching pg_stat_activity refreshing every few seconds, watching the index build progress, while Slack messages piled up asking if the site was fixed yet.
-It took about eleven minutes.
+Sat there watching pg_stat_activity, refreshing every few seconds, watching the index build progress while Slack messages piled up asking if the site was fixed.
+Eleven minutes.
 Long eleven minutes.

 CREATE INDEX CONCURRENTLY idx_users_created_at ON users (created_at);

-I debated making this a composite index with name included, since the query also selects u.name.
-Something like CREATE INDEX CONCURRENTLY idx_users_created_name ON users (created_at, name) โ the idea being Postgres could satisfy the query entirely from the index without going back to the heap.
+Debated making this a composite index with name included โ CREATE INDEX CONCURRENTLY idx_users_created_name ON users (created_at, name) โ so Postgres could satisfy the query entirely from the index without hitting the heap.
 A covering index.
-I decided against it in the moment because I wasn't sure the column order was right and I didn't want to build the wrong index and waste another ten minutes.
-In retrospect, the composite index probably would have been worth it.
-But triage mode isn't the time for perfect decisions.
+Decided against it in the moment because I wasn't sure about the column order and didn't want to build the wrong index and waste another ten minutes.
+In retrospect, the composite index probably would have been worth it, not sure.
+Triage mode isn't the time for optimization perfection, though.

 The author_id index finished.
-I ran EXPLAIN ANALYZE again.
+Ran EXPLAIN ANALYZE again.

 Index Scan using idx_posts_author_id on posts p